subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 14: Spin Interactions in the Sherrington Kirkpatrick Model

-Samuel Edwards and Phillip Anderson were the first physicists to come up with a mathematical model for spin glasses in the mid-1970, referred to as the EA model.
+Samuel Edwards and Phillip Anderson were the first physicists to come up with a mathematical model for spin glasses in the mid-1970s, referred to as the EA model.
 In the process they introduced several new theoretical ideas that have proven to be very fruitful, but their model itself was a bit difficult to analyze.
-Shortly therafter, David Sherrington and Scott Kirkpatrick introduced their epynomous model (called the SK model), which was a simplified version of the EA model, and this proved to be very influential in the subsequent years, since the model was easier to analyze also captured some of the essential aspects of spin glasses.
+Shortly therafter, David Sherrington and Scott Kirkpatrick introduced their epynomous model (called the SK model), which was a simplified version of the EA model, and this proved to be very influential in the subsequent years, since the model was easier to analyze also captured some of the essential aspects of spin glass behavior.

-Recall that the energy function for the Ising model was given by (we are going to use capital J for the interaction strength)
+Recall that the energy function for the Ising model was given by

 $$ H = -J\sum_i\sum_{j[i]}\sigma_i\sigma_j $$

-This assumed that all interactions were confined to neighboring atoms ($j[i]$ being the neighbors of $i$), and more importantly the strength of the interaction $J$ is the same for all interactions.
+This assumed that all interactions were confined to neighboring atoms (the set $j[i]$ being the neighbors of $i$), and more importantly the strength of the interaction $J$ is the same for all interactions.
 Sherrington and Kirkpatrick made the following modifications to this model:

-- Each atom can interact with all the other atoms in the lattice, and moreover interactions always happen in a pairwise fashion (see figure 14) and this is called the fully connected assumption.
+- Each spin can interact with all the other spins in the lattice, and moreover interactions always happen in a pairwise fashion (see figure 14) and this is called the fully connected assumption (also sometimes called the infinite range assumption).
-- As before, the spins $\sigma_i$ can assume values $\pm 1$.
+- As in the Ising model, the spins can assume values $\pm 1$.
-- The strength of the interaction $J_{ij}$ is not a constant anymore, but is a function of the two atoms taking part in the interaction and can vary randomly in magnitude as well as sign.
+- The strength of the interaction $J_{ij}$ remains symmetric, but is not a constant anymore, but is a function of the two spins taking part in the interaction and can vary randomly in magnitude as well as sign.

-This first assumption simplified the mathematical analysis of the model, even though it did away with any space structure in the model such as dimensionality.
+This first assumption simplified the mathematical analysis of the model, even though it did away with any spatial structure in the model such as dimensionality.
 Hence each atom is the nearest neighbor of every other atom.
-This assumption is a bit non-intuitive, but it turned out to be crucial in applying these type of models to areas beyond physics, such as biology and neural networks, since in these systems the connections between nodes extends beyond nearest neighbors.
+This assumption is a bit non-intuitive, but it turned out to be useful in applying this model to areas beyond physics, such as biology and neural networks, since in these systems the connections between nodes extends beyond nearest neighbors.
-The variable coupling strength captures the fact that the interacting atoms are at variable distances from each other.
+The variable coupling strength captures the fact that the interacting spins are at variable distances from each other in an actual spin glass.
-Under these assumptions the energy function for $N$ atoms becomes
+Under these assumptions the energy function for $N$ spins becomes

 $$ H_N = -\sum_i\sum_{j\lt i} J_{ij}\sigma_i\sigma_j $$